Entropy dimension of measure preserving systems: Introduction

 Since entropy was introduced by Kolmogorov from information theory, it has played an important role in the study of dynamical systems.
 Entropy measures the chaoticity or unpredictability of a system.
 It is well known as a complete invariant for the Bernoulli automorphism class.
 Properties of positive entropy systems have been studied in many different respects along with their applications.
 Comparing with positive entropy systems, we have much less understanding and less tools for entropy zero systems.
 Entropy zero systems which are called deterministic systems in the case of $\Z$-actions cover a wide class of dynamical systems exhibiting different ``random'' behaviors or different level of complexities.
 They range from irrational rotations on a circle, more generally isometry on a compact metric space, Toeplitz systems to horocycle flows.
 Also many of the physical systems studied recently show intermittent or weakly chaotic behavior \cite{PM,ZE}.
 They have the property that a generic orbit has sequences of 0's with density 1 and hence we would say that they have very low complexity or randomness.
 They do not have finite invariant measures which are physically meaningful.
 Hence to analyze the complexity of these systems, the notion of algorithemic information content or Kolmogorov complexity has been employed instead of the entropy.
 It measures the information content of generic orbits of the system.

-Moreover many of general group actions like $\Z^n-$actions have entropy zero with interesting subdynamics.
+Many of general group actions like $\Z^n-$actions with entropy zero have interesting subdynamics.
 They exhibit diverse complexities and their non-cocompact subgroup actions show very different behavior \cite{BLind,Milnor,Park1,Park2}.
 We may mention a few known examples of entropy zero with their properties in the case of $\Z^2-$actions:

 \begin{enumerate}